-There will be two international Learn and Build Experience trips in 2013.
-If you are interested in a different international short-term build with Habitat, consider the Global Village program.
+There will be one international Learn and Build Experience trip in 2014.
+If you are interested in participating in an international short-term build with Habitat, consider the Global Village program.

 I am from outside of the United States.
 Can I participate?

 Yes!
 We welcome a diverse group of students and staff to be a part of LBE.